valb3r/springbatch-neo4j-adapter/README.md

 # Purpose

-Currently, the support of NoSQL databases in Spring-Batch is limited ItemReader/ItemWriter for Neo4j and Mongo.
+Currently, the support of NoSQL databases in Spring-Batch is limited to ItemReader/ItemWriter for Neo4j and Mongo.
-This means that to persist state of Spring-Batch job you would need to have RDMBS database even if you don't need it.
+This means that to persist state of Spring-Batch job you would need to have an RDMBS database even if you don't need it.
 See these open tickets:

  - https://github.com/spring-projects/spring-batch/issues/877